-Join Jen de Azevedo for her final paddle of the season through Lee's Ferry (named after Jen's great, great, great grandfather) down the Colorado River.
+Join Jen, Michelle, and Bill at Lee's Ferry (named after Jen's great, great, great-grandfather) down the Colorado River.
 This experience will blow your mind!

-Lee's Ferry sits between what remains of Glen Canyon (the rest of it is now underneath Lake Powell), and Marble Canyon, both canyons being upriver from their mighty cousin, The Grand Canyon.
+Lee's Ferry sits at the end of of Glen Canyon (the rest of it is now underneath Lake Powell), and Marble Canyon, both canyons being upriver from their mighty cousin, The Grand Canyon.

 It is here that Grand Canyon rafting/float trips embark, a journey that requires a permit or a seat on one of the authorized outfitters' rafts or in one of their kayaks.